Present State And Future of E-Vehicles in India

 India is not an exception, and it has realized that it cannot ignore electric vehicles if it hopes to meet its energy demands in the future.
 The government has tried to incentified auto manufacturers to produce electric vehicles.
 Let us take a measure of the current electric vehicle market in India, its present state, promise, and future.

-The current state of the Indian E-Vehicles in India Market
+The Current State of E-Vehicles in Indian Market

 If you look at the current sales figures and progress of the e-vehicles in India, it seems like it is in a baby state.
 The sales figures are not very promising.
 Have a look at these latest figures of E-Vehicles in India.